 We dried blueberries in the sun, without a fire.
-We put those long sheets of birch bark(6) on top of dry hay, wild hay, then poured the blueberries on top of that.
+We put those long sheets of birch bark(6) on top of dry hay -- wild hay -- then poured the blueberries on top of that.
 Then, on a sunny day, those blueberries will dry.
-They will dry cured, like raisins.
-And they become sweeter, sweeter, as they dry.
+They will dry cure, like raisins.
+And they become sweeter -- sweeter -- as they dry.
 Blueberries turn sweet, just like dried raisins.
 These dried blueberries are just as good as raisins too.
-They're sweet, they take less sugar when you eat them, and it's a pure food, pure fruit.
+They're sweet, they take less sugar when you eat them, and it's a pure food -- pure fruit.

-We'd not only once in awhile meet bears at the berry picking places, we'd meet other Indians too.
-In my time, in my younger times, if two different groups came together we felt great for them to find us.
-The different groups that came in recognized our chief.(8) They had respect for our group.
-They didn't cause any trouble, they just went along on their own division.
+We'd not only once in a while meet bears at the berry picking places; we'd meet other Indians too.
+In my time -- in my younger times -- when two different groups came together we felt great for them to find us.
+The different groups that came in recognized our chief.(9) They had respect for our group.
+They didn't cause any trouble; they just went along on their own division.
 They were the same as our own Indians.

 That's the way it was in my time.
 In my time I thought it was peace all the way through amongst my group of Indians.
 That's the way it was.

-If two families were going around as a group, and they were camped alone in a berry picking place when another party from that big area would find them, they'd say, "How's the berries?"
+When two families were traveling together, and they were camped in a berry picking place when and another party from our big area would find them, the new-comers would first just say, "How's the berries?"